MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-overview.md

 :::image type="content" source="./media/eval-defender-xdr/m365-defender-eval-threat-chain.svg" alt-text="A diagram that shows the various attempts of a cyber security attack." lightbox="./media/eval-defender-xdr/m365-defender-eval-threat-chain.svg":::

 The cyber attack starts with a phishing email that arrives at the Inbox of an employee in your organization, who unknowingly opens the email attachment.
-This attachment installs malware, which can lead to a chain of attack attempts that leads to the theft of sensitive data.
+This attachment installs malware, which can lead to a chain of attack attempts that can result in the theft of sensitive data.

 In the illustration:

-- **Exchange Online Protection**, part of Microsoft Defender for Office 365, can detect the phishing email and use mail flow rules (also known as transport rules) to make certain it never arrives in the Inbox.
+- **Exchange Online Protection**, part of Microsoft Defender for Office 365, can detect the phishing email and use mail flow rules (also known as transport rules) to make certain it never arrives in a user's Inbox.
 - **Defender for Office 365** uses Safe Attachments to test the attachment and determine that it's harmful, so the mail that arrives either isn't actionable by the user, or policies prevent the mail from arriving at all.
 - **Defender for Endpoint** detects device and network vulnerabilities that might otherwise be exploited for devices managed by your organization.
 - **Defender for Identity** takes note of sudden on-premises user account changes like privilege escalation or high-risk lateral movement.
 It also reports on easily exploited identity issues like unconstrained Kerberos delegation, for correction by your security team.